Skip to content Skip to sidebar Skip to footer

 17. Shaving and Reduced Sweating

 Shaving armpits or genital area may result in less sweating, hairs hold moisture and produce warmth, which is why these body parts sweat more.
-Saving will also reduce body odor as bacterial decomposition chances will be less due to cleanliness.
+Shaving will also reduce body odor as bacterial decomposition chances will be less due to cleanliness.

 18. Bananas and Decreased Sweat Production